Why

 What that means in practice

-We favor clear standards, direct communication, and decisions that hold up over time.
+We favor explicit standards, direct communication, and decisions that hold up over time.

 The goal is not just to resolve issues.
 It is to design and run systems that remain understandable, reliable, and durable—so teams can focus on their work without unnecessary friction.